The booking form is highly encrypted and transmitted securely with an SSL protocol.

 You have a choice to put up yourself in a 3-star standard hotel or grab an unusual opportunity to stay at a farmhouse with a local family (subject to availability) and get a glimpse of typical village life in Bhutan.
 If you are interested for a home spa, you can soak up in a traditional hot stone bath for an additional fee of about US$15.
 Specially selected river stones are heated in a wood fired fireplace and dropped into a chamber of wooden tub releasing minerals.
 You can lighten up with a warm cup of locally brewed liquor known as “Ara”.

 Overnight at a hotel o Farmhouse/Homestay in Phobjikha.
 (Breakfast, Lunch, Dinner)

-Today, on the 5th day of your trip, we will drive back to Paro valley via the same way we came – Wangdue Phodrang, Lobesa, Dochula Pass and Thimphu.
-Enroute, if time permits, visit the first and oldest Dzong in Bhutan built by Zhabdrung Ngawang Namgyel in the 17th century AD.
+Today, on the 5th day of your trip, we will do an exciting Gangtey Nature Hike through the pristine valley and after lunch, drive back to Paro valley.
+En route, if time permits, visit the first and oldest Dzong in Bhutan built by Zhabdrung Ngawang Namgyel in the 17th century AD.

 Dinner & overnight at a hotel in Paro.
 (Breakfast, Lunch, Dinner)

 Today, you will hike to the famous Tiger’s Nest, visit the National Museum of Bhutan and towards the late afternoon visit one of the beautiful farmhouse for dinner comprised of authentic local cuisine.